oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

-### Further Attacks on the Implicit Flow
+### Further Attacks on the Implicit grant type

-Apart from the attack payloads and consequences that were already discussed, there are a few additional attacks that further support the deprecation of the Implicit flow.
-Many attacks on the Implicit flow described by {{RFC6819}} and Section 4.1.2 of {{oauth-security-topics}}
+Apart from the attack payloads and consequences that were already discussed, there are a few additional attacks that further support the deprecation of the Implicit grant type.
+Many attacks on the Implicit grant type described by {{RFC6819}} and Section 4.1.2 of {{oauth-security-topics}}
 do not have sufficient mitigation strategies.
-The following sections describe the specific attacks that cannot be mitigated while continuing to use the Implicit flow.
+The following sections describe the specific attacks that cannot be mitigated while continuing to use the Implicit grant type.

-#### Threat: Manipulation of the Redirect URI
+#### Manipulation of the Redirect URI

 If an attacker is able to cause the authorization response to be sent to a URI under their control, they will directly get access to the authorization response including the access token.
 Several methods of performing this attack are described in detail in {{oauth-security-topics}}.

-#### Threat: Access Token Leak in Browser History
+#### Access Token Leak in Browser History

 An attacker could obtain the access token from the browser's history.
 The countermeasures recommended by {{RFC6819}} are limited to using short expiration